vasilpanchev/Podego-Dashboard/README.md

 copy .env.example .env # Windows
 ```

-5. Fill in your Firebase credentials in a `.env`.
+5. Fill in the Firebase credentials in a `.env`.

 6. Run the backend server:
    In backend/ (`cd backend`)